 How to make Turmeric Shots (Stepwise photos)

-After washing the root well and scrubbing it with a soft bristled brush, you should peel it with a spoon or a butter knife.
+2. Wash the fresh turmeric root well and scrub it with a soft bristled brush.
+Peel it with a spoon or a butter knife.
 Later slice it with a sharp knife.
-Optionally – If you do not prefer raw turmeric shots, add the slices to a small pot and boil them with half cup water.
+Cooking and heating turmeric enhances the nutrients and bioavailability.
+So Optionally – If you do not prefer raw turmeric shots, add the slices to a small pot and boil them with half cup water, for about 4 to 5 mins.
 When the water reduces to half, turn off the heat and cool completely.

-After preparing the turmeric, simply add them to the bowl of a blender with water along with whole black peppercorns which help boost the absorption of curcumin.
-You can also add ginger if you like to include it.
+3. Add them to a blender along with ¼ cup water (or turmeric boiled water) and ½ teaspoon whole black peppercorns which help boost the absorption of curcumin.
+You can also add ½ inch peeled ginger if you like to include it.

 Make Turmeric Shots